SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

-And typing `ls` now, we should see:
+And typing `ls` now, we should see something like (which may look different on other systems):

 ~~~
 Desktop  Documents  Downloads  Music  Pictures  Public  snap  Templates  Videos